Fastest NBN providers in Australia to match your need for speed

 • Telstra Smart Modem with 4G backup will be included in your plan.
 If you leave before 24 months, simply return the modem to avoid a $200 non-return fee.

-• It won Best NBN Provider - Superfast Speeds at the 2024 Finder Product Awards.
+• Signing up with an award-winning provider.
+TPG won Best NBN Provider - Everyday Use Speeds at the 2024 Finder Product Awards.
+It was also highly commended in the NBN Provider of the Year category.

 Dodo's NBN plans feature: